New Jersey Institute of Technology: Jordan Hu College of Science and Liberal Arts (JHCSLA)

 The College of Science and Liberal Arts was formed in 1982.
 It was originally known as the Third College having been preceded by Newark College of Engineering and the New Jersey School of Architecture.
 In 1986 its name was changed to the College of Science and Liberal Arts as a result of a more sharply defined mission and direction.
 The College of Science and Liberal Arts is located inside a building sharing the same name.
-The building was originally named Cullimore Hall, and is still referred to as that by students.
+The building was originally named Cullimore Hall and is still referred to as that by students.
 Growing steadily ever since, JHCSLA has spawned two of NJIT's colleges: the Albert Dorman Honors College, which evolved out of the Honors Program that was founded in JHCSLA in 1985, and the College of Computing Sciences, which developed out of JHCSLA's Computer and Information Science Department.

-Today the college consists of six academic departments: